-There are 8 positions for the circuit breakers in the box.
+There are 8 positions for circuit breakers on the Main Distribution Panel and 3 positions for circuit breakers on the Sub-Panel in the box.
 The circuit breakers can be single or dual types.
-The breakers in the two center positions must be 50 Amp to be used as the Main Breakers.
+The breakers in the two center positions of the Main Distribution Panel MUST be rated at 50 Amps to be used as the Main Breakers.

-The following breakers are suitable for MAIN and BRANCH breakers:
+$The following\ breakers\ are\ suitable\ for\ \textit{MAIN}\ and\ \textit{BRANCH}\ breakers:$

-Bryant - BR, BD, GFCB, Filler Plate FP-1B ITE Gould - QP, QT, Filler Plate QF3
+Eaton Cutler-Hammer: BR, BD, GFCB, Filler Plate BRFP Siemens-DPD: QP, QT, Filler Plate QF3

-The replacement circuit breakers must be of the same type and rating.
+Replacement circuit breakers must be of the same type and rating.